Skip to main content

 Webhook 1: Generic

-• Change the target to Generic
+• Change the target to Generic.

-• Paste the webhook URL in the URL input field
+• Paste the webhook URL in the URL input field.

-• Click on Add
+• Click on Add.

-Below is an example of the body of the request to the webhook URL
+Below is an example of the body of the request to the webhook URL for dashboards without incident detection enabled.

 {